-1. The Limit Level is reduced to 70dB(A) for school and 65dB(A) during school examination period at NM4.
-School examination took place from 14 to 20 March during this reporting period.

-2. The key activities of the Project carried out in the reporting period included reclamation areas and existing airport island respectively.
-Works in the reclamation areas included rock armour laying works, land improvement works and filling works, pavement works, Terminal 2 Concourse superstructure works, tunnel work for Automated People Mover (APM) and Baggage Handling System (BHS) and associated works.
-Land-based works on existing airport island involved Terminal 2 expansion works, modification and tunnel work for APM and BHS, utilities works, road and drainage works, demolition, pilling, excavation works and 132kV cable laying works.

-3. General weather condition during monitoring ranged from sunny to rainy.
-Detailed meteorological conditions can be referred to Table 2.6 of this Report and corresponding Monthly EM&A Reports.

-4. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.
+- 1. The Limit Level is reduced to 70dB(A) for school and 65dB(A) during school examination period at NM4.
+School examination took place from 17 to 21 March 2025 during this reporting period. - 2.
+The key activities of the Project carried out in the reporting period are located in reclamation areas and existing airport island respectively.
+Works in the reclamation areas included land improvement works, filling works, pavement works, concourse superstructure works, tunnel works for Automated People Mover (APM) and Baggage Handling System (BHS) and associated works.
+Land-based works on existing airport island involved Terminal 2 (T2) expansion works, modification and tunnel works for APM and BHS, utilities works, road and drainage works, excavation works and 132kV cable laying works. - 3.
+General weather condition during monitoring ranged from sunny to overcast.
+Detailed meteorological conditions can be referred to Table 2.6 of this Report and corresponding Monthly EM&A Reports. - QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.

-Mott MacDonald | Expansion of Hong Kong International Airport into a Three-Runway System

-Chinese White Dolphin Monitoring Results
+Mott MacDonald Expansion of Hong Kong International Airport into a Three-Runway System Construction Phase Quarterly EM&A Report No. 37 (1 January to 31 March 2025) Chinese White Dolphin Monitoring Results